TakkoTheBoss/gesrtp-fuzzer/README.md

 # GE-SRTP Input Fuzzer
 A fuzzer for testing GE's Service Request Transport Protocol (SRTP), which is an industrial protocol native to their FANUC/Intelligent Platforms PLCs.
-Documentation on this protocol are not made public by GE, but anyone with a computer, WireShark, and a GE FANUC PLC can disect requests from HMI to the PLC and visa versa.
+Documentation on this protocol is not made public by GE, but anyone with a computer, WireShark, and a GE FANUC PLC can disect requests from HMI to the PLC and visa versa.

 [GE-SRTP Research Paper](https://www.sciencedirect.com/science/article/pii/S1742287617301925).